jonaustin/SpectraStrobe/resources/audiounits/CymaticSpectraStrobe/README.md

 As a general rule as well as a solution to the second problem, you can always EQ all or most other audio content in your mix to remove all energy in frequencies starting around 13 khz and a steep cutoff at 17 khz.
 AudioStrobe and SpectraStrobe tones begin right above 18 khz.
 This can be achieved with multiband equalizers or steep lowpass filters.

+##### Using Auxiliary Sends

+Creating individual auxiliary sends/buses in your DAW for each plug-in instance is often a helpful design.
+Not only does it keep the tracks out of the way of the audible portions of your mix, but if you use audio input modulation on any of the color channels, it allows you to easily allow one or more audio tracks to modulate colors in a controlled way by changing their auxiliary send amount on the respective sends.
+This way a whole multi-channel mic'd set of drums could modulate the red channel by increasing the send amount to the red send on each of the mic tracks for the drums, each with individual modulation gain based on send amount.